Tel Aviv: 1934 municipal independence from Jaffa

 Tel Aviv was granted the status of an independent municipality separate from Jaffa in 1934.
 The Jewish population rose dramatically during the Fifth Aliyah after the Nazis came to power in Germany.
-By 1937 the Jewish population of Tel Aviv had risen to 150,000, compared to Jaffa's mainly Arab 69,000 residents.
-Within two years, it had reached 160,000, which was over a third of Palestine's total Jewish population.
 Many new Jewish immigrants to Palestine disembarked in Jaffa, and remained in Tel Aviv, turning the city into a center of urban life.
 Friction during the 1936–39 Arab revolt led to the opening of a local Jewish port, Tel Aviv Port, independent of Jaffa, in 1938.
 It closed on 25 October 1965.
 Lydda Airport (later Ben Gurion Airport) and Sde Dov Airport opened between 1937 and 1938.
+According to the Jewish Virtual Library, the Jewish population of Tel Aviv had risen to 150,000 by 1937, compared to Jaffa's mainly Arab 69,000 residents, and by 1939 rose to 160,000, which was over a third of Palestine's total Jewish population.
+The village statistics of 1938 listed Tel Aviv's population as 140,000, all Jews.

 Many German Jewish architects trained at the Bauhaus, the Modernist school of architecture in Germany, and left Germany during the 1930s.
 Some, like Arieh Sharon, came to Palestine and adapted the architectural outlook of the Bauhaus and similar schools to the local conditions there, creating what is recognized as the largest concentration of buildings in the International Style in the world.

 Tel Aviv's White City emerged in the 1930s, and became a UNESCO World Heritage Site in 2003.
 During World War II, Tel Aviv was hit by Italian airstrikes on 9 September 1940, which killed 137 people in the city.